ArchboxDev/Discore-Selfbot/README.md

 # What is this bot?
-Discore is a GUI selfbot for discord that atoumatically commands and acts based on users' response.
-It is implemented in Visual Studio with C# Made by xXBuilderBXx.
+Discore-Selfbot is a discord selfbot with commands and features such as getting guild/user information, auto nickname and other fun commands.
+It also has a cool GUI which can communicate with the selfbot to send commands or get information.

+Linux version is available here without the GUI [Linux Version](https://github.com/ArchboxDev/Discore-Selfbot-Linux)
+![](http://i.imgur.com/OpXQJ2u.png)
 ## Why should I use this?
-The bot is easy to use and only need a token file and Windows .net framework 2.6.1 without any installation.
+The bot is easy to use and only need a token file and Windows .net framework 2.6.1.

-The bot combines a console and windows form (GUI) that can communicate with each such as sending commands from the GUI or getting certain information from a guild within the GUI.

-![](http://i.imgur.com/OpXQJ2u.png)

 ## What does this bot do?